-The Air Force supplies curriculum materials such as instructor guides, textbooks, training aids, lesson plans, uniforms for students, some training equipment, funding (O&M and MILPER), and one-half of an instructor’s minimum instructor pay (MIP) calculation (as a reimbursement to the school).
+The Air Force supplies curriculum materials such as instructor guides, textbooks, training aids, lesson plans, uniforms for students, some training equipment, limited funding (O&M and MILPER), and one-half of an instructor’s minimum instructor pay (MIP) calculation (as a reimbursement to the school).

 18. What does the school furnish?

-The school furnishes 100% of instructor pay (reimbursed 50% of MIP by the Air Force), facilities for classroom instruction, equipment and uniform storage, a drill area, and the same supervision, support, and equipment normally provided other teachers and classes.
+The school furnishes 100% of each instructor's salary (reimbursed 50% of MIP by the Air Force in arrears), facilities for classroom instruction, equipment and uniform storage, a drill area, and the same supervision, support, and equipment normally provided other teachers and classes.

 19. Where are the AFJROTC units located?

-Air Force Junior ROTC operates in more than 870 schools in 49 states, 12 Department of Defense Dependent School (DoDDS), and 2 territories (2 in Guam/1 in Puerto Rico).
-Use this locator to find units: https://holmcenter.com/index.php?menu=jrotc_unit_locator.
+Air Force Junior ROTC operates in more than 870 schools in 49 states, 12 Department of Defense Dependent School (DoDDS), and 2 in Guam.
+Use this locator to find units: https://holmcenter.com/locator/.

-20. Who is responsible for the success of the AFJROTC program?
+20. Who is responsible for the success of the Air Force Junior ROTC program?

-The success of the program in any school depends primarily on the SASI and ASI, but all faculty and school administrators have an important role.
+The success of the program in any school depends primarily on the instructor team, but all faculty and school administrators have an important role.
 For instructors, the differences in skill, experience, and grade enable each instructor to relate to the cadets in a different way and are thus complimentary.
-This explains the team effort required for a successful unit, and is a factor in determining whether the program will attract the required number and quality of students and, therefore, determine the viability of the unit and the tenure of the instructors.
+This explains the team effort required for a successful program, and is a factor in determining whether the program will attract the required number and quality of students and, therefore, determine the viability of the program and the tenure of the instructors.